azarmi/Fundamental-NN/README.md

 # Fundamental-NN
-Fundamental Developing on neural networks from scratch
+Fundamental Developing on neural networks from scratch with just using numpy.